dotswg/dots-architecture/draft-ietf-dots-architecture.md

 * Dividing the protected resources among the DOTS servers, such that no two mitigators will be attempting to divert and scrub the same traffic;

-* Using multi-homing for redundancy only.
-In this case, the DOTS servers would be affiliated, and through shared communications ensure that the redundant mitigation requests do not result in overlapping traffic diversion announcements.
+* Restricting multi-homing to deployments in which all DOTS servers are coordinating management of a shared pool of mitigation resources.

 ### Gatewayed Signaling